|Nutritional Guidelines (per serving)|

 - 1 1/4 cups pecan halves

-In a food processor, combine flours, powdered sugar, and salt.
+In a food processor, combine the flours, powdered sugar, and salt.
 Pulse a few times to combine.
-Sprinkle pieces of butter over the flour mixture, stir in lightly, then pulse about 6 times.
-Sprinkle shortening pieces over the mixture, stir in lightly, then pulse about 6 to 7 more times.
+Sprinkle the pieces of butter over the flour mixture, stir in lightly, then pulse about 6 times.
+Sprinkle the shortening pieces over the mixture, stir in lightly, then pulse about 6 to 7 more times.
 Sprinkle with half of the water.
 Pulse 5 times.
-Sprinkle with remaining water; pulse about 6 times, until dough begins to clump.
+Sprinkle with remaining water and pulse about 6 times, until dough begins to clump.

 Empty the large crumbs into a bowl.
 Pack and knead just 2 or 3 times to form a cohensive dough.

 Shape into a disk, wrap in plastic, and chill for about 30 minutes to 1 hour.